NandiniBhattad13/Privacy-Without-Regret-Differentially-Private-Inference-Time-Alignment/experiments/comparison.md

-# Experiment 04: BoN vs PrivBoN vs ITP vs PrivITP
+# BoN vs PrivBoN vs ITP vs PrivITP

 The main comparison experiment.
-Evaluates four candidate-selection algorithms on a scored response dataset using the best `sigma` and `beta` values selected from the upstream sweeps (Experiments 02 and 03):
+Evaluates four candidate-selection algorithms on a scored response dataset using the best `sigma` and `beta` values selected from the upstream sweeps:

 | Algorithm | Description |
 |---|---|